Special Event Permit Introduction

 Any organized activity involving the use of, or having impact upon, public property, public facilities, parks, beaches, sidewalks, street areas, or the temporary use of private property in a manner that varies from its current land use, may require a permit.

 Rules for Egans Creek Greenway

 Special Event Policies and Procedures

 The Special Event Permit Application Process

-The Special Event Permit application process begins when a completed Special Event Permit Application is submitted to the Public Information Officer (PIO).
+The Special Event Permit application process begins when a completed Special Event Permit Application is submitted to the Parks and Recreation Department.
 Please note, submitting an application does not represent approval of an application.

-Upon receipt of an application, the PIO will invite event organizers to an Event Committee meeting where applications are reviewed by all affected City departments and/or public agencies (e.g. Police, Fire, Parks and Recreation, etc.).
+Upon receipt of an application, event organizers will be invited to an Event Committee meeting where applications are reviewed by all affected City departments and/or public agencies (e.g. Police, Fire, Parks and Recreation, etc.).
 Throughout the review process event organizers will be notified if their special event requires any additional information and/or documentation such as secondary permits, licenses, or certificates of insurance.
 These items must be received prior to Special Event Permit issuance.
 Due to the frequently changing components of special events, Special Event Permits are typically issued only a few days in advance of the event.

 It is the City's goal to assist event organizers in planning safe and successful events which minimally impact neighboring communities.
-Please contact the PIO during normal business hours with any Special Event Permit questions.
+Please contact the Parks and Recreation Department (904-310-3360) during normal business hours with any Special Event Permit questions.